Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Differential_and_Enrichment_Analysis_of_gene_with_GSEA/GSEA.md

 5. Nominal P Value  <br>

-    The **Nominal P Value** estimates the statistical significance of the enrichment score for a single set.
+    The **Nominal P Value** estimates the statistical significance of the enrichment score for a single set where if p < 0.05, the gene set is considered significant.
 [3]

     Within the GSEA report, a p value of 0 indicates a p values of less that 1/number of permutations.
 [3] For example, an analysis with 100 permutations would return a p value of 0, but would indicate an actual p value of less than 0.01.
-This indicates that a larger number of permutations will result in a more accurate p-value.(1000 permuatations are usually recommended)
+This indicates that a larger number of permutations will result in a more accurate p-value.(1000 permutations are usually recommended)

 # Reference